 Secret Credit Bureau May Be Violating Consumer's Rights

 Scottsdale, Arizona - Innovis, a new credit reporting agency (CRA) shares information only under duress with consumers.
 CRAs keep consumer profiles which contain a person's entire payment history, and this history is used to determine the hit to a consumer's wallet when shopping credit cards, mortgage rates and insurance premiums.
-In addition, "the ability to gain employment may be hindered by a poor credit report", says Kristy Welsh, editor of Creditinfocenter.com, and author of "Good Credit is Sexy", "so easy access to one's credit information is vital, especially with the job market so tight."
+In addition, "the ability to gain employment may be hindered by a poor credit report", says Kristy Welsh, editor of Creditinfocenter.com, "so easy access to one's credit information is vital, especially with the job market so tight."

 "Barriers to accessing consumer credit reports borders are illegal and should be brought to the attention of the FTC immediately", Welsh asserts.
 Even credit-savvy consumers are unaware of this forth CRA, ignorance of which could provide a nasty surprise in the future.
 With rising incidents of identity theft, victims of this crime may have to relive the credit-cleansing horror with Innovis should all lenders start to use this database as a matter of route.
 One reader told Welsh that her credit union had pulled Innovis while applying for a car loan, so this practice may be coming sooner than consumers think.